 A variety of cooking classes are available at Deerholme Farm.
 They have both hands-on classes for smaller groups, as well as larger demonstration classes.
 You will be working with the finest local ingredients, and each class is under the expert guidance of Bill Jones (author of 9 cookbooks).

 With years of experience as a bakery owner, a pastry chef at the Fairmont Empress, and head of the Professional Baking and Pastry department at VIU, Martin Barnett now inspires others through Seraphina’s Oven.
 It is here that Martin, along with other talented associates, teaches classes at this community home-based bakery.
 There are a variety of Bread, Pastry and Confection workshops.

 Location: Bowen Complex – Nanaimo

 Have you ever wanted to paint a piece of furniture but were afraid to do so?
-The following workshops will help you conquer that fear by showing you all the tips and tricks needed to make that piece of furniture better than ever!
+Or how about creating your own statement piece.
+The following workshops can help you with both!

 Location: Qualicum Beach